Table of Contents

 Taking advantage of social loyalty, this type of loyalty is essential too.
 This customer loyalty program is similar to that of social loyalty.
 It offers rewards to customers for subscribing to newsletters, watching YouTube videos, downloading apps or journals.
 It ensures that the coming and repetitive customers are gaining from you.
 It helps to improve the rate of conversion of your marketing strategies.

 Another essential type of loyalty is behavioral loyalty.
 This customer loyalty program is directed at making the customers do what you want them to do.
 Studying the behavioral pattern of your customers can yield the best loyalty results.
 Behavioral loyalty is a crucial tool to influence your customer buying behavior.
 An example of this is to buy two to get three sorts of buying.
 This affects customers to get more when they buy two and expect to get an extra free one as a gift.
-Another example is offering coupons for customers who pre-order ahead of a national memorial day.
+Another example is offering coupons for customers who pre-order ahead of national memorial day.

 Just like awarding points to social media shares and retweets, advocacy loyalty is focused on rewarding referrals.
 Customers are happier and more willing to bring in new customers when they gain from it.
 Statistics show that a referred customer is likely to get more than three sales spread across different times at the least.
-The most minor a company could do to reward referrals either by giving discounts or awarding points.
+The most minor a company could do is to reward referrals either by giving discounts or awarding points.
 Advocacy loyalty makes customer acquisition easy without getting to spend much on adverts.
 Referrals on their own are a great marketing strategy that can improve your marketing campaign.

 The Importance of Transactional, Emotional, and Behavioural Loyalty.

-There has been a long time debate on which loyalty is best.
+There has been a long-time debate on which loyalty is best.
 Do you know ways to make customers feel like they are a vital part of your company?
 This depends on how best you can create a customer loyalty program that suits your company.
 While some might work for you, one might be the very best practice for you.

 Over the years, the three most effective types of customer loyalty are transactional, emotional, and behavioral loyalty.
 And different companies have exhibited either of those three types and have achieved excellent results.
 Emotional loyalty is seen as the best by some because it makes some customers stay loyal to one brand – irrespective of the price, proximity, convenience, and other factors.
 This is because they have a personal connection with the brand.